sharetribe/flex-docs/src/docs/operator-guides/how-to-edit-pages/index.md

 **Custom**

-With custom appearance, you can specify any other background color with the color picker or add a background image to a section.
+With custom appearance, you can specify any other background color with the color picker or add a background image to a Section.
 The image will always be set on top of the background color.
 Unless your image is transparent, it will cover the background color.
-Your image will be expanded to fit the dimensions of the section.
+Your image will be expanded to fit the dimensions of the Section.
 You can also define the text color.
 The options are black and white.
-The background and the theme affect the whole section, including all the blocks contained in it.
+The background and the theme affect the whole Section, including all the blocks contained in it.

-## Add blocks (Optional)
+## Add content Blocks (Optional)

 Every Section can be expanded by adding Blocks.
-You can add Blocks by clicking on the “+ Add new Block…” link at the bottom of the section.
+You can add Blocks by clicking on the “+ Add new Block…” link at the bottom of the Section.

 ![add new block link](/add-new-block.png 'add new block button')

 Each Block needs to contain a unique Block ID.
 All the other fields to create a block are optional, however, they are recommended.

-- Block ID: a unique identifier for each block within the section.
+- Block ID: a unique identifier for each Block within the Section.
-  Similar to the section id.
-Without this ID, you cannot save changes to your landing page.
+  Similar to the Section id.
+Without this ID, you cannot save changes to your Page.
-- Media: choose if your block features an image, Youtube video embed, or no media.
+- Media: choose if your block features an image, YouTube video embed, or no media.
 - Text content: Title content, title size and text content.
-These are comparable to the text content features for the main section.
+These are comparable to the text content features for the main Section.
 - Button content: Button type, button text and button link.
-These are comparable to the button content features for the main section.
+These are comparable to the button content features for the main Section.

 The blocks are the soul of each Section.
 Without block content, each Section will be indistinguishable from the others.
 Once you add blocks,